FilipStenbeck/classified/README.md

 ## Run
 * Run frontend by typing node webserver.js in $ROOT$/frontend
 * You can also type grunt serve (if you want to build project than run it)
+* Open browser and go tu URL http://localhost:9001/

+## Test
+Jasmine is used for testing and can be run by pointing browser to http://localhost:9001/test/SpecRunner.html

 Backend
 ------------